rdtclark/daily-pager/README.md

 <p align="center"><img src="readme/logo.png"></img></p>

-# Overview
+# DailyPager Walkthrough

-Daily pager allows you to create a journal based on your intentions for the year ahead.
+> Create a journal based on your intentions for the year ahead.

-I’d used all kinds of journals, but did’t want to be stuck to one methodology.
+I’d used all kinds of journals, but didn’t want to be stuck to one methodology.
 So I made dailypager.

-Choose from a selection of intentions for your year ahead and your journal will be created for you.
-Including inspiring quotes, challenges, questions and prompts.
+You can choose from a selection of intentions for the year ahead and a printable journal will be created for you.
+Including relevant quotes, challenges, questions and prompts.

-Using relevant quotes, prompts, questions and challenges a journal will be created.

 ![Intentions](readme/intentions_selector.gif)